About Iris Orsini

 Like many children of immigrant families, I was the first to attend college.
 Determined to become financially self-sufficient — and to work around my weaker English — I chose science.

-I studied environmental chemistry at Rutgers, worked in medical research, and eventually became a medical device product director.
-My career carried me from the lab bench to marketing strategy, from New Jersey to Europe, teaching surgical teams and supporting the sales of vascular prothesis.
+I studied environmental chemistry at Rutgers (Douglass College), worked in medical research, and eventually became a medical device product manager.
+My career carried me from the lab bench to marketing strategy, from New Jersey to Europe, observing surgical teams and supporting the sales of vascular prosthesis.
 Towards the end of my second decade I became comfortable conversing with Cardio Thoracic Surgeons about the product lines.
-I learned the language of medicine and marketing.
+I learned the language of medicine and show & tell marketing.

 Along the way, I discovered something enduring about myself: I solve frustration puzzles.

 That instinct showed up everywhere — including in the early days of personal computing.
-In the mid-80s, I was among the first wave of desktop publishing adopters, hauling home an Apple Macintosh to typeset sales catalogs, astonishing my Bell Labs engineer husband with the idea that regular people could leverage this power.
+In the mid-80s, I was among the first wave of desktop publishing adopters, hauling home an Apple Macintosh to typeset sales catalogs, astonishing my Bell Labs CSE engineer husband with the idea that regular people could leverage this emerging personal tool.

-A decade later, while raising our young sons, that same instinct gave birth to HandyGuide — printed navigation directories created in response to my own anxiety navigating unfamiliar highways during a major home renovation.
-Before smartphones, those guides helped tens of thousands of neighbors save time, reduce stress, and discover their communities from a bird’s-eye view.
-The HandyGuide experience taught me how to respond to opportunities and generate value.
+A decade later, while raising our young sons, that same instinct gave birth to brand HandyGuide: printed navigation directories created in response to my own anxiety navigating unfamiliar highways during a major home renovation.
+Before smartphones, those guides helped tens of thousands of county neighbors save time, reduce stress, and discover their favorite retailers from a bird’s-eye view.
+That entrepreneurial experience taught me how to respond to opportunities and generate value.

 When the Body Becomes Boss

-Eventually, my body demanded the same attention I’d spent years giving my business clients.
+Eventually, my body demanded the same attention I’d spent years giving others.

 There wasn’t a single year I could point to and say, this is when I got sick.
-It was an accumulation — decades of nurture stress and lifestyle compromises that resulted in what I now recognize as support-system burnout.
+It was an accumulation — decades of nurture stress and lifestyle compromises that resulted in what I now recognize as severe system burnout by the time I was 40.

-I was running on caffeine, gluten, dairy — and anxiety.
-I had to walk away from serving clients.
+I was running on caffeine, gluten, dairy — and survival anxiety.
+I started to walk away from serving clients.
 Pain, exhaustion, and emotional nihilism made it impossible to continue.

 A Decade of Healing